peterBahgat/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm -r /tmp/my_first_directory - "Delete the directory my_first_directory that is in the /tmp directory and not empty" cd - - "changes the working directory to the previous one" ls -la . .. /boot - "Write a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format"
+rm -r /tmp/my_first_directory - "Delete the directory my_first_directory that is in the /tmp directory and not empty" cd - - "changes the working directory to the previous one" ls -la . .. /boot - "Write a script that lists all files in the current directory and the parent of the working directory and the /boot directory, in long format" file -b /tmp/iamafile - "a script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script"